PaddlePaddle/PaddleClas/docs/en/models/ESNet_en.md

 ESNet (Enhanced ShuffleNet) is a lightweight network developed by Baidu.
 This network combines the advantages of MobileNetV3, GhostNet, and PPLCNet on the basis of ShuffleNetV2 to form a faster and more accurate network on ARM devices, Because of its excellent performance, [PP-PicoDet](https://github.com/PaddlePaddle/PaddleDetection/tree/release/2.3/configs/picodet) launched in PaddleDetection uses this model as a backbone, with stronger object detection algorithm, the final mAP index refreshed the SOTA index of the object detection model on the ARM device in one fell swoop.

 <a name='2'></a>
-## 2. Accuracy, FLOPS and Parameters
+## 2. Accuracy, FLOPs and Parameters

 | Models | Top1 | Top5 | FLOPs<br>(M) | Params<br/>(M) |
 |:--:|:--:|:--:|:--:|:--:|